 - MPH 664 Marketing of Public Health

-In this course, you will explore concepts of marketing theory and the execution of marketing strategies as applied to the health industry.
-You will learn how to implement actions that successful health leaders take in marketing planning, strategy, research and implementation.
+In this course, you will explore concepts of marketing theory and study how to successfully execute different marketing strategies in the health industry.

 This course provides an overview about health care business in the United States.
 It covers government programs, the managed care environment and the administrative simplification transactions as enacted as part of the Health Insurance Portability and Accountability Act (HIPAA).
 You will develop an in-depth understanding of how health care works in the US through the understanding of physician and hospital structures, reimbursement models, insurance operations, managed care and ethics.
 Additional topics include how HIPAA can lower administrative costs, ICD-10 diagnosis coding, quality initiatives and “meaningful use,” Total Quality Management, the Affordable Care act and Accountable Care Organizations (ACOs).